SkoolNotes/Taproot/2020BIO101/KBxSNPPCR.md

 ### C : : `rs6902875`

 Much less is known about rs6902875, except that it is related to much significantly better episodic memory.
 This was tested specifically in seniors ([cite](https://www.snpedia.com/index.php/Rs6902875)).
 After genome-wide linkage analysis on 467 LLFS (Long Life Family Study) participants, a significant link between the 6q24 region and exceptional episodic memory was found.
 More specifically, rs9321334 and rs6902875 were both nominally significantly associated ([cite](https://pubmed.ncbi.nlm.nih.gov/25317765/)).
-The region harboring rs6902875 — MOXD1 — is required for the synthesis of norepinephrine,
+The region harboring rs6902875 — MOXD1 — is required for the synthesis of norepinephrine, a neurotransmitter involved with cognition.